-- The MassDOT Highway Division has jurisdiction over the roadways, bridges, and tunnels of the former Massachusetts Highway Department and the Massachusetts Turnpike Authority, and over the Tobin Bridge.
-The Division also has jurisdiction over the former DCR bridges and parkways, as mentioned above.
+- The MassDOT Highway Division has jurisdiction over the roadways, bridges, and tunnels of the former Massachusetts Highway Department and the Massachusetts Turnpike Authority.
+The Division also has jurisdiction over many bridges and parkways previously under the authority of the Department of Conservation and Recreation.
 The Highway Division is responsible for the design, construction, and maintenance of the Commonwealth's state highways and bridges.
-The Division is responsible for overseeing traffic safety and engineering activities, including the Highway Operations Control Center, to ensure safe road and travel conditions. - The Massachusetts Bay Transportation Authority (MBTA) has the statutory responsibility within its district, under the provisions of Chapter 161A of the Massachusetts General Laws (MGL), of preparing the engineering and architectural designs for transit development projects, constructing and operating transit development projects, and operating the public transportation system.
-The MBTA district comprises 175 communities, including all of the 101 cities and towns of the Boston Region MPO area.
-The
+The Division is also responsible for overseeing traffic safety and engineering activities for the state highway system; these activities include operating the Highway Operations Control Center to ensure safe road and travel conditions. - The Rail and Transit Division is responsible for all rail and transit initiatives, and it oversees the Massachusetts Bay Transportation Authority (MBTA) and all Regional Transit Authorities of the Commonwealth.
+The MassDOT Board of Directors also serves as the governing board of the MBTA.